Higher-spin symmetries of the free Schrodinger equation

 \section{Abstract}

-It is shown that the free Schrodinger algebra of a free particle in $d$ spatial dimensions can be embeded into a representation of the higher-spin algebra algebra.
+It is shown that the Schr\"odinger symmetry algebra of a free particle in $d$ spatial dimensions can be embedded into a representation of the higher-spin algebra.
 The latter spans an infinite dimensional algebra of higher-order symmetry generators of the free Schr\"odinger equation.
-An explicit representation of the maximal finite dimensional subalgebra of the higher spin algebra, the semidirect sum of a Heisenberg and of a symplectic algebra, is given in terms of non-relativistic generators.
-Our procedure reveals that the space of solution of the Schr\"odinger equation can be regarded also as a supersymmetric module.
+An explicit representation of the maximal finite dimensional subalgebra of the higher spin algebra is given in terms of non-relativistic generators.
+We show also how to convert Vasiliev's equations into an explicit non-relativistic covariant form, such that they might apply to non-relativistic systems.
+Our procedure reveals that the space of solutions of the Schr\"odinger equation can be regarded also as a supersymmetric module.